-The Standing Committee (*) of the Parliamentary Assembly of the Council of Europe (PACE) will meet in Paris on Friday 6 March 2020.
+The Standing Committee of the Parliamentary Assembly of the Council of Europe (PACE) met in Paris on Friday 6 March 2020.

-Following the opening speech by the PACE President Rik Daems, the parliamentarians will debate the functioning and future of the Council of Europe and its Parliamentary Assembly.
+Following the opening speech by the PACE President Rik Daems, the parliamentarians debated the functioning and future of the Council of Europe and its Parliamentary Assembly.

-Participants will also debate the prevention of violence and discrimination against religious minorities amongst refugees in Europe, on the basis of the report prepared by Egidijus Vareikis (Lithuania, EPP/CD) on behalf of the Committee on Migration, Refugees and Displaced Persons.
+Participants also debated the prevention of violence and discrimination against religious minorities amongst refugees in Europe, on the basis of the report prepared by Egidijus Vareikis (Lithuania, EPP/CD) on behalf of the Committee on Migration, Refugees and Displaced Persons.

-There has been a request for a current affairs debate on "Recent developments at the Turkish-Greek-Bulgarian borders: how to safeguard human rights?"
+There was a request for a current affairs debate on "Recent developments at the Turkish-Greek-Bulgarian borders: how to safeguard human rights?"

-The meeting of the Standing Committee, which is open to the press, will take place on Friday 6 March from 9.30 am to 12.30 pm at the French National Assembly (Salle Lamartine), 101 rue de l’Université, Paris 7ème (Métro: Invalides/Assemblée nationale).
+The meeting of the Standing Committee, which is open to the press, took place on Friday 6 March from 9.30 am to 12.30 pm at the French National Assembly (Salle Lamartine), 101 rue de l’Université, Paris 7ème (Métro: Invalides/Assemblée nationale).

 Friday 06 March 2020